Patient Workbook · Seizure Management

 A routine dental appointment involves several agents that directly affect seizure threshold.
 Check any that apply to recent or upcoming appointments.

-I received topical fluoride varnish (22,600 ppm — 15x toothpaste concentration) at my last dental cleaning
+I received topical fluoride varnish (22,600 ppm — in-office, a few times/year) at my last dental cleaning

 My local anesthetic contained epinephrine (adrenaline) — published side effects include rapid heartbeat, elevated blood pressure, anxiety, and headache; can lower seizure threshold